mattermost/docs/source/administration/product-recipes-information-architecture.rst

 Product Recipes Information Architecture
 =========================================

-This document defined the product recipes information architecture.
+This document defines the product recipes information architecture.
 The product recipes might include information on

 - Getting user traction for a product